gmr/houston/README.rst

 and uploads it to Consul's KV database.
 It then deploys a dynamically created systemd unit to fleet, which pulls the tarball from Consul and extracts the files to the CoreOS filesystem.

-In thge next step, it iterates through the dependency containers specified in the `manifest <examples/manifest.yaml>`_, submitting and starting each unit, waiting until a unit is listed as ``active`` in systemd for all nodes, and then moves on to the next.
+In the next step, it iterates through the dependency containers specified in the `manifest <examples/manifest.yaml>`_, submitting and starting each unit, waiting until a unit is listed as ``active`` in systemd for all nodes, and then moves on to the next.